Star Job Interview Technique video

-Use this resource to promote an understanding of
+Use this video to promote an understanding of:

 - the STAR job interview technique

 - how to respond to tricky interview questions